rlama7/BagSinglyLinkedList/README.md

 # BagSinglyLinkedList
-A program to demonstrate implementation of Bag abstract data type (ADT) using Singly Linked List
+A program to demonstrate implementation of Bag abstract data type (ADT) using Singly Linked List in C++